Ontario Immigrant Nominee Program: Employers

 About using a representative

-- Immigration consultants who are members in good standing, with the Immigration Consultants of Canada Regulatory Council (ICCRC).
-(For program rules during the transition period, please visit the Program Updates page)
+- Immigration consultants who are members in good standing of the Immigration Consultants of Canada Regulatory Council (ICCRC);

-- Lawyers who are licensees in good standing of a Canadian provincial or territorial law society and students-at-law under their supervision, and
+- Lawyers who are members in good standing of a Canadian provincial or territorial law society, along with students-at-law under their supervision; or,